 Everytime you fly through Bydo Dimension in R-Type, especially the Mind Screw territory of the final stages of Delta and, well, Final.
 To put in specific terms, the Bydo Dimension in Delta, which is depicted in the picture above, looks like a twisted version of our world with babies encased in crystals, upside-down buildings, huge strands of DNA, and a weird forest of Bydo Trees.
 The Bydo Dimension in Final is an abyss full of fluid inhabited by eyeballs and the creature implied to be the real source of the Bydo.
 The Bydo Tree forest bit also appears in Final as a hidden stage.
 There is also a stage in Final that takes place in a weird dimension where there is only the player, a slug Bydo named Nomemayer, and particles of light that can turn anything and anyone into a Bydo.
 And there's Anti-Space, a dimension created by some Bydo guys named Gridlock.

 On the final floor of D/Generation, what once looked like an ordinary office building (albeit with hyperactive security measures) suddenly turns into a bizarre surreal nightmare thanks to the title entity.
-Oh, hi there, headless guy!
-Well, that's an interesting fractal background!
+There's also a headless guy.

 The Fade, the place people (except dwarves) go when they dream, full of spirits and demons and doubling as Heaven, Hell and everything in between.
 Characters are trapped in their own "mini-Hells" (reflecting their own lives), the sky is full of floating mountains (heavily implied to be other, infinitely large hells) and the Black City is visible wherever you go.